Click on the dropdown button to translate.

 Hebrews 4:2For unto us was the gospel preached, as well as unto them; but the word preached did not profit them, not being mixed with faith in them that heard it.”

 Did you hear that?
-Old Testament Israel heard the gospel!
 Abraham heard the gospel!

-During the Old Testament period, the gospel (good news) was that a Savior would come to pay the penalty for sin.
-Since the death of Christ, the good news is that a Savior has come, and his death has paid the penalty for sin.
+Since the death of Christ, the good news is that a Savior has come, and his death has paid the penalty for sin (for those who believe).

 Bring a lamb. --------- Eat the Bread.